blorente/decorat/wiki/stories/the_promotion.md

 ---

 By the tenth query, my head was about to explode.
 Quick breaths drew the smell of blood, coming from the wound in my hand.
-I must have opened it again by gripping too hard.
+I must have opened it again by gripping my chair too hard.

 My legs were still shaking from the impact of the last explosion.
 A bolt-round from a traitor Astartes splitting some Comissar Friedrik in half.